 So whether you're wishing to cut down your alcohol intake for Dry July or are looking to go completely teetotal, here are our favourite non-alcoholic tipples for all the times you’re after a refreshing and tasty beverage, sans hangover.

 As the world’s first distilled non-alcoholic spirit, Seedlip has been a pioneer in the sober curious movement and aims to change the way we drink with the highest quality non-alcoholic options.
 The brand is stocked all across the globe and has a massive following—and for good reason.
 The spirits take six weeks to craft using ingredients sourced from nature—herbs, spices, peels and barks.
 The process then involves bespoke maceration, copper pot distillation, blending and filtration.
-There are three options to choose from—Garden 108 which is a floral blend with peas, hay and herb distillates; Spice 94 which is aromatic with warm notes of all spice, berries and cardamom, and Grove 42 which features orange, lemongrass and ginger notes.
+There are three options to choose from—Garden 108 which is a floral blend with peas, hay and herb distillates; Spice 94 which is aromatic with warm notes of allspice, berries and cardamom, and Grove 42 which features orange, lemongrass and ginger notes.
 There is no sugar in the drinks and they are free from artificial sweeteners.
 The creators of Seedlip recommend for the spirits to be always mixed, either with tonic, soda, ginger ale or as the base of a cocktail.

-Inspired by the sober curious movement and launched in late October 2020 by Lisa King, AF Drinks (alcohol free drinks) not only look chic, they also taste like the real deal.
+Inspired by the sober curious movement and launched in late October 2020 by Lisa King, AF Drinks (alcohol-free drinks) not only look chic, but they also taste like the real deal.
 The brand is on a mission to help people explore a new relationship with alcohol and to normalise not drinking.
 When Lisa stopped drinking at the beginning of 2020 she felt that there were few good alternatives to alcoholic drinks—either they were really expensive or didn’t taste great.
 She also got over the constant questions and being made to feel socially awkward about a decision that she felt was positive.
 “That’s where the idea for AF came from,” she says.
 “It’s not just a product, but a world where it’s OK to make your own decisions and to do that with confidence.”
 Try the AF classic gin and tonic with juniper, quinine, lemon and a botanical extract that mimics the warmth of drinking alcohol.
 We’ll cheers to that.

 Coined as Australia’s leading alcohol-removed wine, Edenvale has a whole range of drops for you to choose and all your favourites are there—rosé, chardonnay, sauvignon blanc and sparkling rosé and sparkling Cuvee.
 The wine is the perfect option when you’re celebrating and everyone’s drinking bubbles, or when orange juice just won’t cut it (tbh it never does).
 We love the shiraz—silky smooth and with berry fruit flavours it goes pretty bloody well when paired with a cheeseboard.
 It’s important to note that some of the wines still have small traces of alcohol, so be sure to check the label before serving it to others.
-Edenvale wines also have half the calories of standard wine and are rich in antioxidants and vitamin C and E—even more reason to go alcohol free.
+Edenvale wines also have half the calories of standard wine and are rich in antioxidants and vitamin C and E—even more reason to go alcohol-free.

 Pals Zero Alcohol

-Stoked for Dry July?
+Sober?
 Check out these awesome mocktail bars around the city.

 Editor's note: Urban List editors independently select and write about stuff we love and think you'll like too.
 Urban List has affiliate partnerships, so we get revenue from your purchase.